Skip to main content

 This article covers:

-Go to the Integrate tab and navigate to Hooks.
+1. Navigate to the Integrate tab and select Hooks.

-After providing a valid URL, you will be able to set a name for the webhook for easier identification.
+2. Provide a valid URL and assign a name to the webhook for easier identification.

 Test Webhook payload